Sorrer/Sorrer/README.md

 ### Hello!
 I'm Alexander Xie 😄

-I'm an Rutgers Alumni, currently working as an Software Engineer!
+I'm an Rutgers Alumni, currently working as a Software Engineer!

 If you would like to contact me -